s0md3v/s0md3v.github.io/_posts/2023/2023-08-22-suffering-superheroes.markdown

 I can not prevent unwanted outcomes but I can choose how I will respond when they come.
 When I'm reminded of my partner's mortality, instead of getting sad, I will kiss and hug her tightly to celebrate her existence.
 When she dies, I will cry, a lot.
 My friends will hold me and say nothing.
 That's how I choose to respond to the thought and fact of her dying.

+> When a dog is tied to a cart, if it wants to follow, it is pulled and follows, making its spontaneous act coincide with necessity.
+But if the dog does not follow, it will be compelled in any case.
+So it is with men too: even if they don't want to, they will be compelled to follow what is destined.
+> ― Zeno of Citium

 #### Takeaways
 - Self-care is taking care of yourself so neither your brain nor your body are weighing you down on the quest to live a good life.
 - Delusional coping mechanisms aren't good.
 Intellectualization isn't good either.